Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Carlsbad Premium Outlets

-Snag the best bargains on your favorite brands at this outlet mall with more than 60 popular stores.
+Snag the best bargains on your favorite brands at this outlet mall with over 60 popular stores.

 If you visit Carlsbad and love a great deal, then take a trip to the Carlsbad Premium Outlets.
 The Carlsbad Outlets include over 60 stores with up to 60% off retail prices.